Surface lure: Buzzbaits

 Buzzbaits are a type of topwater lure that does not actively float.
 They consist of a jighead with an attached wire that carries a propeller blade made of metal or plastic, along with a single hook.
 While most buzzbaits have two-bladed props, models with three or four blades also exist.
 Some have more than one prop.
 Lures with more blades or props can be retrieved more slowly.
 Buzzbaits attract fish through the commotion caused by the prop rotation, as well as the metallic squeaking sound.
 Some models also feature an extra clacker blade that the prop strikes against, producing a much louder noise that can sometimes attract fish from further away.

 These lures are typically cast near cover and are retrieved as soon as they hit the water to prevent them from sinking.
 Since they must be retrieved at a steady pace, buzzbaits can be used to cover water quickly and efficiently.
 Buzzbaits are often fitted with a soft plastic trailer imitating a frog or baitfish to increase action and attraction.
 Other anglers prefer to add a trailer hook to increase the chances of a hookup.

 Appeal

-Sizeable fish can cause a sudden, noisy and spectacular splash when they strike a surface lure, usually giving the fisherman a fright in the process.
-Catching fish on surface lures is therefore considered a fairly exciting form of fishing.
+Large fish striking a surface lure may produce a sudden and audible splash.
+This method is often described as particularly engaging due to the abrupt visual and auditory nature of the strike.